dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/commanding-overview.md

  Many of these commands include a set of default input bindings.
 For example, if you specify that your application handles the copy command, you automatically get the keyboard binding "CTRL+C" You also get bindings for other input devices, such as Tablet PC pen gestures and speech information.

- When you reference commands in the various command libraries using WPF WPF XAML processor references at load time).
+ When you reference commands in the various command libraries using XAML, you can usually omit the class name of the library class that exposes the static command property.
+Generally, the command names are unambiguous as strings, and the owning types exist to provide a logical grouping of commands but are not necessary for disambiguation.
+For instance, you can specify `Command="Cut"` rather than the more verbose `Command="ApplicationCommands.Cut"`.
+This is a convenience mechanism that is built in to the WPF XAML processor for commands (more precisely, it is a type converter behavior of <xref:System.Windows.Input.ICommand>, which the WPF XAML processor references at load time).

 <a name="creating_commands"></a>